adah1972/mozi/README.md

 --------

 Mozi is supposed to evolve over time.
-Initially, manual static reflection for `enum`s and `struct`s is included, as well as macros that are necessary in such code generation usage.
-More will be coming later.
+Initially, manual static reflection for `enum`s and `struct`s was included, as well as macros that were necessary in such code generation usage.
+Support facilities were then added, like equality comparison and serialization.

+More may come later.

 Test Code